-- J3.17 An Ordinary degree may be awarded to students registered for an Honours degree who have passed (or been condoned in) at least 300 credits (with at least 60 credits at Level 6) where this has been validated as an exit award.
+- J3.17 An Ordinary degree may be awarded to students registered for an Honours Degree who have passed (or been condoned in) at least 300 credits (with at least 60 credits at Level 6) where this has been validated as an exit award.
 This provision may also be applied to students with advanced entry carrying credits awarded under RPL regulations (see Section C7).
-The Ordinary degree is not classified. - J3.18 Where a student has failed to satisfy the requirements for an Honours or integrated masters degree award, the award board may, at its discretion, recommend that the year be repeated for honours under section I4.5. - J3.19 For some professional programmes, performance is primarily based on the attainment of a threshold of competence.
+The Ordinary degree is not classified. - J3.18 Where a student has referred or deferred assessment opportunities but fails to satisfy the requirements for an Honours or Integrated Masters degree award by completion of the final academic session, the Award Board may refer the student to complete their studies as an External Candidate.
+In these cases, students will be required to submit the outstanding elements of assessment by a deadline specified by the Award Board. - J3.19 For some professional programmes, performance is primarily based on the attainment of a threshold of competence.
 For this reason validation teams may agree that these awards are not classified.
-In such cases, to denote performance, outcomes may be presented in the form of a ranking system, which must be approved at validation. - J4 ALTERNATIVE AND ÆGROTAT AWARDS - J4.1 Progression and award boards may offer, or consider transfer to, an alternative award to students who have failed the target award or who leave at an interim progression point where such awards have been validated within the programme regulations and provided students meet, or have the potential to meet, the minimum requirements and learning outcomes for the alternative award. - J4.2 The offer of, or transfer to, an alternative award under J4.1 will only be recommended where a student's study for their registered award can no longer be attained, has been completed or terminated. - J4.3 Where adverse circumstances impact on student performance, students should follow the University's scheme for the declaration of exceptional mitigating circumstances (see section H10).
-In highly exceptional cases however, an ægrotat award may be recommended where a progression and award board accepts that there is no reasonable prospect of the student being able to return to complete the programme of study in the foreseeable future; and where the requirements of J4.4 are met. - J4.4 Progression and award boards may only recommend an ægrotat award where there is no doubt that, but for the exceptional circumstances, the student concerned would have gone on to qualify for the award.
-Progression and award boards reserve the right to request evidence to be satisfied that a recommendation for an ægrotat award is appropriate. - J4.5 Ægrotat awards will normally reflect the FHEQ level of study that a student had demonstrated attainment at when their studies ceased.
-Where an ægrotat award is made posthumously, progression and awards boards may recommend to the Academic Board that the student should be granted the final award for the programme on which they were enrolled. - J4.6 In all cases ægrotat awards must be approved directly by the Academic Board, which may be through Chair's Action. - J4.7 A student has the right to refuse an ægrotat award and to seek to be assessed for the original award.
+In such cases, to denote performance, outcomes may be presented in the form of a ranking system, which must be approved at validation. - J4 ALTERNATIVE AND ÆGROTAT AWARDS - J4.1 Progression and Award Boards may offer, or consider transfer to, an alternative award to students who have failed the target award or who leave at an interim progression point where such awards have been validated within the programme regulations and provided students meet, or have the potential to meet, the minimum requirements and learning outcomes for the alternative award. - J4.2 The offer of, or transfer to, an alternative award under J4.1 will only be recommended where a student's study for their registered award can no longer be attained, has been completed or terminated. - J4.3 Where adverse circumstances impact on student performance, students should follow the University's scheme for the declaration of personal circumstances (see section H10).
+In highly exceptional cases however, an ægrotat award may be recommended where a Progression and Award Board accepts that there is no reasonable prospect of the student being able to return to complete the programme of study in the foreseeable future; and where the requirements of J4.4 are met. - J4.4 Progression and Award Boards may only recommend an ægrotat award where there is no doubt that, but for the exceptional circumstances, the student concerned would have gone on to qualify for the award.
+Progression and Award Boards reserve the right to request evidence to be satisfied that a recommendation for an ægrotat award is appropriate. - J4.5 Ægrotat awards will normally reflect the FHEQ level of study that a student had demonstrated attainment at when their studies ceased.
+Where an ægrotat award is made posthumously, Progression and Awards Boards may recommend to the Academic Board that the student should be granted the final award for the programme on which they were enrolled. - J4.6 In all cases ægrotat awards must be approved directly by the Academic Board, which may be through Chair's Action. - J4.7 A student has the right to refuse an ægrotat award and to seek to be assessed for the original award.